Understanding Commercial Real Estate Leases

 An expense stop defines the maximum amount of money that the landlord will contribute to the operating expenses of the building.

-For example, an expense stop of $5 per square foot means that for a 10,000 square foot building, the landlord will pay a maximum of $50,000 annually towards the running costs of the building.
-Anything above that sum must be covered by the tenant.
+Example: An expense stop of $5 per square foot means that for a 10,000 sq.ft building, the landlord will pay a maximum of $50,000 annually towards running costs.
+Anything above that must be covered by the tenant.

 Full Service Lease